svanderburg/disnix-composition-example/README.md

 --------------
 ![Cyclic architecture](doc/architecture-cyclic.png)

-The last variant composes two services together that are mutually dependent on each other.
+This variant composes two services together that are mutually dependent on each other.
 To allow such kinds of deployments, we must use a special attribute in the Disnix deployment system specifying that the activation order does not matter.